beanfarmer/pixiRacer/README.md

 >- add enemy paths.
 >- add collision detection.
 >- spawn some enemies.
->- add shooting/pickup and scoring.
+>- add pickup and scoring.
 >- new levels and a level handling system.

 Announcements: